mbolam/DSWS_OpenRefine/4-cleaning.md

 ## Transforming Data
   - OpenRefine includes some basic "Common Transforms", including trimming and collapsing whitespace, change the text case, and converting cells to different datatypes.
-  - Additionally, you can write your own tranforms using the General Refine Expression Language (GREL).
+  - Additionally, you can write your own transforms using the General Refine Expression Language (GREL).
 GREL is incredibly powerful, and we are going to look at a few examples:
       - Clean-up character encoding problems
           - `value.unescape("url")`
       - Add to a string